 In the afternoon, visit Taquile Island.
 Climb the steps to the plaza at the center of the island for breathtaking views of the lake and surrounding mountains.
 Return to Puno and relax this evening on the shores of Lake Titicaca.

-This morning, travel by boat to Moon Island.
-Visit the Inca ruins of Inak Uyu on the northeast shore believed to be the convent for the Virgins of the Sun.
-Then, it's off to Sun Island a place worshipped as the birthplace of Manco Kápac and Mama Ocllo, the first founders of the Inca empire.
+Early this morning, transfer by private vehicle from Puno with your guide to Copacabana.
+From here, board a boat and head toward Sun Island (1 hour journey).
+Sun Island is worshipped as the birthplace of Manco Cápac and Mama Ocllo, the first founders of the Inca Empire.
 With your guide, tour the Pilkokaina Palace, the Inca's Fountain, and the 200 stairs of Yumani.
-Have a traditional atapi lunch (a picnic with local dishes).
+Enjoy a traditional atapi lunch (a picnic with local dishes).
 Walk one hour to the Estancia EcoLodge, your home for the evening.
-Enjoy dinner and the sunset on Lake Titicaca and soak up the best of Bolivia travel.
+Enjoy dinner and the sunset on Lake Titicaca.

 Located one hour from La Paz is Tihuanaco (also spelled Tiwanaku), ruins of an ancient city near the south shore of Lake Titicaca.
 Tihuanaco is believed to be the ceremonial center for a pre-Inca civilization settled in 600 BC and represents one of the greatest architectural achievements of pre-Inca South America.
 Little is known about this culture as it mysteriously disappeared around 1200 AD.
 Visit the archaeological site and the museum with your guide.
-Return to your hotel in La Paz for the evening.
+Return to your hotel in La Paz for the rest of the afternoon and evening.

 La Paz is set within an awe inspiring frame of snowcapped mountains and gives this city the honor as the highest capital in the world.
 La Paz is a city of contrasts with ancient and modern structures protected by the "Guardian of La Paz", Mount Illimani.
 Visit the Plaza Murillo, where the cathedral and the Government Palace are located.
 Then, continue to the famous colonial street Calle Jaén where interesting museums are clustered together, followed by the visit to the typical Mercado de las Brujas or the Witches’ Market, located along narrow streets near the San Francisco Church.
 This church was founded in 1549 and is a great area to find traditional handicrafts and artwork.
 The tour continues to Obrajes, Calacoto, and La Florida residential areas in the south and the well known Moon Valley, where erosion has given place to the most exotic and curious surface forms.
 Return to your hotel after your tour to relax and explore on your own for the rest of the afternoon and evening.